Hejsil/zig-clap/README.md

 	-v, --version	Output version information and exit.
 ```

-The `help` functions are the simplest to call.
-It only takes an `OutStream` and a slice of
-`Param(Help)`.

-The `helpEx` is the generic version of `help`.
-It can print a help message for any
-`Param` give that the caller provides functions for getting the help and value strings.

-The `helpFull` is even more generic, allowing the functions that get the help and value strings
-to return errors and take a context as a parameter.

 ### `usage`

-The `usage`, `usageEx` and `usageFull` are functions for printing a small abbreviated version
-of the help message.
+The `usage` prints a small abbreviated version of the help message.
+It expects the `Id`
+to have a `value` method so it can provide that in the output.

 ```zig
 const clap = @import("clap");